Home Legal Chemical Hair Relaxer Lawsuits

 Many of our clients have lost loved ones far too soon.
 Some clients are dealing with cancer and sickness, and they try to navigate life as fully as possible.
 These women are remarkable, and what they have been through is awful.

-Cancer Risks Increased by Chemical Hair Straighteners
+Cancer Risks Increased by Chemical Hair Relaxers

-Researchers have found that endocrine-disrupting chemicals, or EDCs, in chemical hair straighteners are to blame for increased cancer risk.
+Researchers have found that endocrine-disrupting chemicals, or EDCs, in chemical hair relaxers are to blame for increased cancer risk.
 Besides cancer, studies have also linked chemical hair straighteners to endometriosis and uterine fibroids, though these injuries on their own are not being accepted for hair relaxer lawsuits.

 Daniel Nigh